Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Flux essentially offers a color-swapped Cloudshift, exiling and recovering one of your creatures at instant speed.
 However, this time you get the added benefit of giving it a +1/+1 counter when it returns if it has the spirit subtype.

-Admittedly, +1/+1 counters don't synergize with blink strategies since they'll leave with your next flicker, but it's still an appreciated bonus, especially since many blinkers are spirits (we'll see two in our upcoming entries).
+Admittedly, +1/+1 counters don't synergize with blink strategies since they'll leave with your next flicker, but it's still an appreciated bonus, especially since many blinkers are spirits.

 For his cost, Venser only arrives with three loyalty, but he can quickly gain more with his +2, which flickers any single permanent you own (possibly Venser himself), returning it to your control at the next end step.